mukeshkumar1451/Data/README.md

 CHANNEL: {channel}

 ------------------------------------------------------------
-PRECONDITION (DO NOT MODIFY)
+PRECONDITION CONTEXT (REFERENCE ONLY – DO NOT REPEAT)

 {precondition}

+Use the above precondition strictly as contextual setup.
+The loan is already created and opened.
+Generate only functional validation steps.

+Do NOT generate:
+- Login step
+- Open Loan step
+- Logout step
+- Precondition block

 ------------------------------------------------------------
 STRICT FORMAT RULES

-1. Do NOT generate precondition.
-2. Generate ONLY test case header and steps.
+1. Generate ONLY test case header and steps.
-3. Each step must be ONE line.
+2. Each step must be ONE line.
-4. Each step must contain EXACTLY 4 pipe symbols "|".
+3. Each step must contain EXACTLY 4 pipe symbols "|".
-5. Do NOT use markdown.
+4. Do NOT use markdown.
-6. Do NOT add explanation.
+5. Do NOT add explanation.
-7. Do NOT insert blank lines between steps.
+6. Do NOT insert blank lines between steps.

 ------------------------------------------------------------
 FORMAT